 Selection is based on the quality of the abstract as well as the overall contributions the student as well as the research project has made to the camp movement.
 Students wishing to be accepted for the Scanlin Award should be the first author on the abstract and responsible for at least 50% of the overall project.

-A monetary scholarship will be awarded to the student who is selected for the Scanlin Award.
-The student is expected to attend the conference to present the research and to use the monetary award to help defray conference expenses.
-The student selected must join ACA, if not already a member.
+The student who is selected for the Scanlin Award is expected to attend the ACA National Conference to present their research.
+The award includes funding intended to help defray conference expenses.
+The student selected must be an active ACA member at the time the award is given.
 All student members receive complimentary registration for the conference.
-For more information on the Scanlin Award, contact Ann Gillard at anngillard@gmail.com

-Past Recipients
+Past Award Recipients

 How to Apply

-When submitting your abstract for consideration for inclusion in the ACA Research Forum (held during the annual national conference), there is a checkbox that asks if you wish to be considered for the the Scanlin Award.
+When submitting your abstract for consideration for inclusion in the ACA Research Forum (held during the annual national conference), there is a checkbox that asks if you wish to be considered for the the Marge Scanlin Award.
 Check the box and follow the resulting instructions.

 Suggestions for Abstract Submission